danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

 uppasdcomments, *by default True*
     If it is True, then the system and simulaton information is prepended in the UppASD *cell.tmp.txt* file as comments.

+savevampire, *by default False*
+    If True the Vampire spin dynamics input file is saved.

+vampirecomments, *by default True*
+    If it is True, then the system and simulaton information is prepended in the Vampire files as comments.

 savepickle, *by default False*
     If True the Builder object is saved in the *.pkl* file as dictionary.
 The